Chartered Legal Executive Apprenticeship

 - Schemes of work with targets broken down across the period of the programme

-- Live interactive webinars and/or face-to-face teaching support to teach law and professional skills
+- Live interactive webinar teaching, support to teach law and professional skills

-- Face-to-face or live webinar revision sessions with specialist tutors prior to exams
+- Live webinar revision sessions with specialist tutors prior to exams

 - Course manual specially written to deliver the syllabus

-- “The Student Area” virtual learning environment giving access to resources for all units in one location through personalised login
+- “The CLS Hub” virtual learning environment giving access to resources for all units in one location through personalised login

 - Webcasts on law topics